Online student activity analyzed with Lightspeed Alert

 If you had to guess, how many online searches does the average K-12 student perform in one month?
 And how many websites do they visit?
-In each case, it’s probably a lot more than you think.
+In each case, online student activity is probably a lot higher than you think.

 Every month, the average K-12 student makes more than 300 search inquiries and views 1,400 websites.
 Now, more than ever, students are exposed to an immense amount of content in their day-to-day educational and personal lives.